 Want your users to take action?
-Send a note.
+Send a small post.

-Choose a note when you want your customers to take a specific action.
+Choose a post in the 'small' format when you want your customers to take a specific action.
 Maybe you want them to read a help article, watch a how-to video or create their first project, for example.
 It’s likely that most of your onboarding messages will be notes.

 Have a longer story to tell?
-Send a post.
+Send a large post.

-A post gives you more room to play with, so it’s useful for telling a longer story that really matters to you.
+A post in the 'large' format gives you more room to play with, so it’s useful for telling a longer story that really matters to you.
 Maybe you want to walk your users through a guide, announce a new price plan or promote an important new feature, for example.
 They’re also great for product updates that require longer text, or large images and video.

-Pro tip: A post takes over your customer’s full screen but they won’t see the full story straight away.
+Pro tip: A large post takes over your customer’s full screen but they won’t see the full story straight away.
 Your message should entice them to scroll down and find out more.

 Subtle notifications work best for posts

 Full posts take over your customer’s screen entirely and immediately.
 Only use them for very important announcements, when you definitely want to interrupt customers.
-For less pressing announcements, we recommend notifying your customers with a snippet or a badge.
+For less pressing announcements, we recommend notifying your customers with a snippet.

 Test different notifications to see what works best

-Depending on the content of your message and the audience you're targeting, different notifications will work better at different times.
+Depending on the content of your message and the audience you're targeting, different formats will work better at different times.
 You can optimize each message by A/B testing two options, then choosing the one that works best.
-For example, you might see whether more customers take action on an onboarding message sent as a note, when it's delivered as a snippet or in full.
+For example, you might see whether more customers take action on an onboarding message, when it's delivered as a snippet or in full.

 When to use reactions

-When you don’t have time to manage a lot of conversations, let your customers reply to messages with fun and expressive reactions instead (available on our Messages Pro plan).
+When you don’t have time to manage a lot of conversations, let your customers reply to messages with fun and expressive reactions instead.
 Messages that encourage action pair best with reactions rather than text responses as your customers can focus on your call to action, rather than replying to your message.

-Let Answer bot respond when your customers reply
+Let Resolution Bot respond when your customers reply